The Field Sobriety (SFST) Validation Studies

 There have been numerous studies conducted by the Southern California Research Institute (SCRI) to “validate" the Standardized Field Sobriety Tests.
 These SFST studies have been sponsored by NHTSA.

 What was the purpose of the Standardized Field Sobriety Test validation studies?
-The validation studies were conducted to find screening tests for officers to use on the side of the road to assist them in making arrest decisions.
+The validation studies were conducted to find screening tests for officers to use on the side of the road to assist them in making arrest decisions based on the standard of Probable Cause.
 By having “Standardized” tests that all officers use, it also would assist judges and juries with determining how much weight to give the evidence from the tests.
 SCRI wanted to see if these tests were able to correlate to a specific Blood Alcohol Concentration (BAC).
 These studies at no point have ever attempted to determine if impairment could be detected with the field sobriety tests.

 What is a false positive?
 A false positive incorrectly indicates that a condition is present.
 So when looking at the studies, a false positive would be when the field sobriety tests indicate that a person was above the specified BAC, but a breath or blood test showed that they were actually below the specified BAC.

 Now that the basics are covered, the first (2) studies that will be addressed are the most recent studies.
 After that the other studies will be covered, primarily to show that there has consistently been issues with false positives.

 Validation of the Standardized Field Sobriety Test Battery at BACs Below 0.10 Percent (1998)